The 2017-2018 Student Representative Council was elected in accordance with the bylaws at the General Assembly held on September 25th, 2017.

-The 2014-15 Student Representative Council was elected in accordance with the bylaws at the General Assembly held on Sept.
-18, 2014.
-Additional student reps were elected at the General Assembly of Feb.
-6, 2015.
-The Council has a non-hierarchical structure, with three seats available for students from each of the four programs represented by DOEIGSA.
+The Council has a non-hierarchical structure, with three seats available for students from each of the five programs represented by DOEIGSA.

 How can we improve the student experience at Concordia?
 What are your concerns?
 Get in touch with your reps today!